paulodsn/vue-simple-boilerplate/README.md

 Source folder

 ### assets
 Where we keep images, fonts and others media stuff.
-> OBS: This folder will be processed by [webpack](https://webpack.js.org/)
+> PS: This folder will be processed by [webpack](https://webpack.js.org/)

 ### components
 Shared components folder

 ### layouts
 Where we keep all layouts used in project
-- `Header`, `footer` components and main layout wrapper
+- `header`, `footer` components and main layout wrapper

 ### router
 Router instance and routing declaration